 Education, Teaching and Social Change.

 This course will analyze teaching as an act of social justice in response to fundamental societal problems and institutionalized inequalities embedded in educational institutions.
 Through the lenses of critical theory, intersectionality, and pedagogy this course examines educational practices and policies and explores critical methodologies for decolonizing and transforming education in the classroom and beyond, liberating learners, and creating just educational spaces.
-This course requires field study at the Highlander Center in Tennessee, March 14-March 19th.
+This course requires field study at the Highlander Center in Tennessee.
 (Writing-intensive.)
 Prerequisite, EDUC 200, course in the social sciences, or permission of instructor.
 Maximum enrollment, 16.
 Meredith Madden.

 Theatre for Social Change; Youth and Education.